 Healthcare organizations may have sound business and policy reasons to form integrated medical systems that reward providers for improving health outcomes rather than providing additional services.
 Judge Winmill’s decision is a reminder that these integration efforts will run afoul of antitrust laws if they have substantial anticompetitive effects.

-For more information about this or other antitrust matters, please contact a member of our corporate group or call 208.344.6000.
+For more information about this or other antitrust matters, please contact a member of our Health Care Group or call 208.344.6000.